-I will be a fifth-year graduate teaching assistant and doctoral candidate for the Mathematics Department at the University of Nebraska-Lincoln (UNL) starting in August 2022.
+I am a fifth-year graduate teaching assistant and doctoral candidate for the Mathematics Department at the University of Nebraska-Lincoln (UNL).
 For more information, please refer to my CV.
 I was born and raised in Scottsbluff, Nebraska, and I graduated from Scottsbluff High School in 2014.
 I attended UNL Math Day throughout high school, and it was my senior-year trip to Math Day that inspired me to study math at UNL.
 I am also fluent in Spanish since my parents are from Peru.

 I am currently working on research in the area of mathematical biology.
-A lot of my research has been focused on mathematically analyzing the population dynamics in herbivore-plant models.
-The analysis includes items such as the application of stability theory and investigating parameter bifurcations.
-I have also used and/or written up MATLAB programs that assist with the graphical (nullclines and phase portraits) and numerical (parameter combinations) analysis of these ecological models.
-My advisors are Richard Rebarber and Brigitte Tenhumberg.
+A lot of my research has been focused on analyzing mathematical models that describe plant-herbivore interactions.
+The analysis includes applications of stability theory and investigations of parameter variations.
+I have also used and/or written up MATLAB programs to assist with the graphical (e.g. nullclines and phase portraits) and numerical (e.g. parameter combinations) analyses of these models.
+My advisors are Dr. Richard Rebarber and Dr. Brigitte Tenhumberg.

 Teaching & Educational Services

-I will be serving as a thesis mentor to math teachers involved in UNL's Masters of Arts for Teachers (MAT) program during summer 2022.
-My key duty is to review the thesis paper for three groups (of three) teachers pursuing their MAT degree in mathematics.
+I was a thesis mentor to some in-service math teachers in UNL's Masters of Arts for Teachers (MAT) program during summer 2022.
+My key duty was to review the thesis paper for three groups (of three) teachers pursuing their MAT degree in mathematics.

 Here is a list of the most recent math courses I have taught (or was a teaching assistant for) at UNL: